x00tex/hackTheBox/Boxes/linux/Retired/doctor/README.md

 # Local Enumeration

-- I alredy found a Auth RCE for [Splunk](README.md#splunk) so first i try to login with these cred in splunk on port 8089
+- I already found a Auth RCE for [Splunk](README.md#splunk) so first i try to login with these cred in splunk on port 8089
 - login successful and i run that [exploit](exploit/SplunkWhisperer2_RCE.py)

 # Root Privesc